 , the keykey

-will return the treatmenton
+returns the treatmenton

 and theon

-treatment will be tied to the configuration{"desc" : "this applies only to ON treatment"}
+treatment is tied to the configuration{"desc" : "this applies only to ON treatment"}

-. - The second entry defines that the feature
+. - The second entry defines that the feature flag

 some_other_feature

-will always return theoff
+always returns theoff

 treatment and no configuration. - The third entry defines that